Diving with Clownfish

 They continue to be in danger since coral reefs are under threat due to pollution, climate change, and damaging fishing practices such as trawl-fishing.

 There are so many destinations for diving with Nemo that is pointless to name them all.
-However, here's a selection of dive destinations that offers a wide variety of anemonefish:
+However, here's a selection that offer a wide variety of anemonefish:

 Myanmar - Burma